andriichumakov/stepup/README.md

 - `INTERNET` - For API calls
 - `FOREGROUND_SERVICE` - For background step tracking
 - `POST_NOTIFICATIONS` - For goal achievement notifications
+- `CAMERA` - For taking photos in memories
+- `READ_EXTERNAL_STORAGE` / `WRITE_EXTERNAL_STORAGE` - For selecting and saving images

+> **Note:** The app will request Camera and Storage permissions for photo memories.
+Accept these when prompted.
+If denied, you can enable them in your device's app settings.

 #### 8. Testing
-1. **Emulator Testing**: The app includes emulator mode for step counting simulation
+1. **Emulator Testing**: The app includes emulator mode for step counting simulation (note: camera and step counting may not work as expected on emulator)
-2. **Device Testing**: Install on a physical device for accurate step counting
+2. **Device Testing**: Install on a physical device for accurate step counting and camera features
 3. **Location Testing**: Ensure location services are enabled for the explore feature

 ### Build & Run